EnderSyth/Genshin-Wish-Export/README.md

-# Genshin-Wish-Export
+# Genshin Wish History Export Powershell Script
 Given that Genshin Impact has decided to remove wish history after 6 months, exporting your history is more important than ever.
-However, as they've made it as hard as possible to do so (only in game via custom browser) most will likely not be willing to take up the task and time commitment.
+However, since they've made it as hard as possible to do so (only in game via custom browser), most will likely not be willing to take up the task and time commitment.
 This speaks nothing of the burden it is to maintain such a list.

 To ease the task, I've written a very simple power shell script; one that works in what I feel is a clever method.
-As the Genshin Impacts 'Wish History' runs in a browser as mentioned above, on PC you can use the keyboard shortcuts to copy and paste the text from it.
+Since the Genshin Impact 'Wish History' runs in a browser as mentioned above, on PC you can use the keyboard shortcuts to copy and paste the text from it.
 Of course, to make things harder, its formatting is bad and requires extensive parsing, which is why I started with a script.

 This script is designed to work with [this spreadsheet](https://docs.google.com/spreadsheets/d/1B9AXURjB4Y0HvOCBhIt8TzaqP1phoI17JlM_RvNtd9g/), which I found in this [reddit post](https://www.reddit.com/r/Genshin_Impact/comments/l2vi4w/my_friend_and_i_made_a_spreadsheet_to_see_all_of/).